angrybacon/dotemacs/readme.md

     - [`magit`][magit]: Git integration
     - [`mutliple-cursors`][mutliple-cursors]: Support for multiple cursors
     - [`smartparens`][smartparens]: Parentheses are now smarter than you
     - [`helm`][helm]: Add a incremental selection framework to fuzzily narrow down choices
     - [`projectile`][projectile]: Add a project interface to issue actions within a project structure (eg. replace, search, grep)
     - Add semantic breadcrumbs in the header line

-For more information about how stuff work, read the source Luke!
+For more information about how stuff works, read the source Luke!
 For each package, I have left a link to their website.

 [company]: https://github.com/company-mode/company-mode